LukeShortCloud/rootpages/src/linux_commands/permissions.rst

 ~~~~~~~

 .. csv-table::
-   :header: Usage, Explanation, Example
+   :header: Usage, Explanation
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "<GROUP>", "change the password for a group", ""
+   "<GROUP>", "change the password for a group"

 chage
 ~~~~~